bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/block-building.md

 So we have snapshots of the mempool.
 And then at any moment we know that a block is built.
 We're going to flip a coin that tells us are we going to use the old algorithm or the new algorithm.
-And then a block, we build a block, we update the mempool, there's new transactions coming in, again find a block, flip a coin, and decide.
+And then we build a block, we update the mempool, there's new transactions coming in, again find a block, flip a coin, and decide.
 Some of the listeners might be familiar with Monte Carlo and things like that, so if this is where your mind went, you are absolutely correct.
 And by doing this, we can compare how much can a miner gain when they move to the new algorithm, especially in an environment where the old algorithm is still running.
 This might also affect the changes, how quickly will the algorithm be taken by the other miners, because If you can already do much better by being the only one that does it, that's a very nice incentive.